 Learning by doing is probably the best way of educating both the pre-school children and pupils in primary and secondary schools.

-The Nordplus Junior programme makes it possible to apply for grants for cooperation with schools in the Nordic and Baltic countries, such as for project partnerships, pupil and teacher exchanges and work experience for pupils.
+The Nordplus Junior programme makes it possible to apply for grants for cooperation.
+The grant supports project partnerships, class and teacher exchanges and work experience for pupils.

 It is also possible to apply for funding for preparatory visits to discuss and develop project plans with potential partners.